-We been made to think we need harsh chemicals to disinfect our homes.
-And we’ve started making everything antibacterial and it turns out that is causing it’s own problems.
+We have been made to think we need harsh chemicals to disinfect our homes.
+And we’ve started making everything antibacterial and it turns out that is causing its own problems.
 One problem is that the overuse of these antibacterial cleaners has contributed to the rise of superbugs.

 Conventional disinfectants can also have serious potential health impacts.
 They have been linked with everything from irritating skin, eyes, and respiratory systems to being endocrine disruptors, causing asthma and impacting the immune system.

 That doesn’t mean we don’t want to disinfect our homes.
 We do however want to pick the safest options for our families.

 A good first step is to wash your hands often.
 The CDC recommends washing your hands vigorously for at least 20 seconds with soap and water.
 Teach your kids to sing happy birthday twice to make sure they are washing their hands long enough.